hazelcast/hazelcast/hazelcast-documentation/src/JettySessionReplication.md

 - Unzip the Hazelcast Enterprise zip file into the folder `$HAZELCAST_ENTERPRISE_ROOT`.
 - Update `$HAZELCAST_ENTERPRISE_ROOT/bin/hazelcast.xml` with the provided Hazelcast Enterprise License Key.
 - Put `$HAZELCAST_ENTERPRISE_ROOT/lib/hazelcast-enterprise-all-`<*version*>`.jar`,    `$HAZELCAST_ENTERPRISE_ROOT/lib/hazelcast-enterprise-`<*jettyversion*>`-`<*version*>`.jar` and `hazelcast.xml` to the folder `$JETTY_HOME/lib/ext`.
-- Configure Session ID Manager and Session Manager
+- Configure Session ID Manager and Session Manager.
+Please see below explanations for configuring these managers.

 *Configuring the HazelcastSessionIdManager*

-You need to configure an com.hazelcast.session.HazelcastSessionIdManager instance in jetty.xml.
-Add below section to your jetty.xml
+You need to configure a `com.hazelcast.session.HazelcastSessionIdManager` instance in `jetty.xml`.
+Add below lines to your `jetty.xml`.

 ```xml
 <Set name="sessionIdManager">